Residency Program Leadershipaodunsi2020-06-30T12:11:21-05:00

 Residency Program Director

-Peter leads the administrative support team for all aspects of medical education for the Department.
-He facilitates the resident and fellow application and interview process and coordinates the training program for residents, fellows and medical students.
-In collaboration with KEIO and UNIFESP Universities in Tokyo and Sao Paulo, Peter works to ensure a successful international learning experience for our residents and our visiting residents.
-In addition, Peter coordinates the Continuing Medical Education activities the Department sponsors throughout the year.
+Tamarise Maldanado Email: [email protected] Tammy leads the administrative support for medical education for the Department.
+She facilitates the resident and fellow application and interview process and helps coordinate the training program for residents, fellows and medical students.
+Tammy works to ensure a successful learning experience for our residents and our visiting residents, including coordination of weekly Grand Rounds.